 5. Avoid light pollution

 We’re all guilty of it – but how many of you admit to checking your phone (scrolling through social media, checking texts, etc.) right before you go to sleep?
 This is actually one of the worst things you could do right before bed as it severely disrupts our circadian rhythm.
+If I absolutely have to work before bed, I’ll use blue-light blocking glasses.
 Did you also know that our skin senses light too?
 So even if you’re wearing an eye mask but you have your laptop open in your room, or light from the street is pouring into your room, your circadian rhythm is still disrupted.
 I personally like to use blackout curtains in my room.

 6. Let it go

 If you’re like me, your mind might be over-active before you sleep at night, preoccupied by to-do lists or thoughts of what tomorrow may bring.
 I’ve found that meditating and deep breathing (check out the Wim Hoff technique) before bed has significantly improved the quality of my sleep.
 It’s no surprise that studies have shown that mindfulness meditation improved sleep disturbances like insomnia.

 You might be thinking what does Wifi have to do with my sleep?
 A lot.
 Studies have shown that EMF exposure has a profoundly negative effect on our bodies, especially when it comes to DNA repair.
 Given that most of our DNA repair occurs while we sleep, you should make it a point to turn off sources of EMF exposure – your laptop, wifi, and phone.
 If you use your phone as an alarm, at least put it on airplane mode before you sleep at night.

 8. Ensure you’re sleeping with healthy bedding